ingxfm/ingxfm.github.io/content/en/blog/spectacle_bug.md

 apt-cache policy kde-spectacle
 sudo apt install kde-spectacle=24.08.2-0ubuntu1
 ```
 This did help almost.
 However, once every 20 times, I press the Take a New Screenshot button the tool decides to not go into Screenshot mode and I had to open the Spectacle tool again.
 Then, I went for a 5 minutes walk and the idea came that I'm using a laptop plus monitor setup and that can be related.
-I disconnected the monitor, and voila the issue disappeared.
+I disconnected the monitor, and voilà, the issue disappeared.

 This might be a bug.
 So, I decided to file a ticket with the KDE community: https://bugs.kde.org.